salejandro/Genetics-Genomics/Practical3.md

 >>>exit()
 ```

 Now, it would be interesting to create a file named “APOE_proteins.fas” to save the proteins encoded by the APOE gene (=the output file for our script).
-Add this new line to the script:
+Add this new line to the script "APOE_proteins.py":

 ```python
 file = open(myGENE+'_proteins.fasta','w')